 The following procedure is based on hPSC cultured in 6-well plates where culture is 60-70% confluent.
 Before cryopreservation, hPSC should be of high quality (minimal differentiation - less than 10% of the culture).

-Note: The typical density for freezing hPSC is one well of cells (from a 6-well plate) per one cryogenic vial (freezing volume: 1ml of CryoStemTM freezing medium/vial).
+Note: The typical density for freezing hPSC is one well of cells (from a 6-well plate) per one cryogenic vial (freezing volume: 1ml of NutriFreez[TM] D10 Cryopreservation Medium/vial).

 Freezing of hPSC: